Vegan Garlic Mushroom Tart

 We eat a lot of mushrooms, they are cheap and great for bulking out mince or meat dishes.
 We especially like the giant flat mushrooms grilled or on the BBQ as an alternative for burgers served in one of Daddy Peacock’s homemade bread rolls.
 One of our favourite meals of the week is Saturday breakfast, its the one day of the week we all have time to sit together and have something nice.
-The girls are very partial to sparkly vegan pancakes served with golden syrup or a mixture of fruit, usually melon.
+The Peachicks on the other hand are very partial to sparkly vegan pancakes served with golden syrup or a mixture of fruit, usually melon.

 This morning we dropped the Peachicks off at school and nursery and came home to put the finishing touches to the new website so I treated us to a brunch of Daddy Peacock’s favourite garlic mushrooms.
 Usually we put these on a nice slice of toasted homemade bread, but I had some puff pastry left over from something I made at the weekend so thought it would be nice to treat us to something fancy for brunch.
 Using the garlic mushrooms this way takes a bit of time to make but its really good!
 The fresh garlic and rosemary goes really nicely with the mushrooms!